What is

 Welcome to the heart of my practice.

-As a nurse and Ayurvedic health coach, I created AyurVidya to weave together two powerful threads: the ancient science of Ayurveda and the deeply intuitive care that defines my path in nursing.
-“Ayur” means life.
-“Vidya” means wisdom.
+As an Ayurvedic Health Coach and Nurse, I created AyurVidya to weave together two powerful threads: the ancient science of Ayurveda and the deeply intuitive care that defines my path in nursing.
+“Ayur” means life in Sanskrit while “Vidya” means knowledge or embodied wisdom.
 AyurVidya is the embodied knowledge of life, where modern clinical insight meets timeless principles of balance, nature, and inner knowing.
 Rooted in generations of quiet wisdom passed down from my own mother, Vidya, and heartfelt caregiving, it reflects both ancestral healing and the art of being present with those who need it most.

 While Ayurveda has existed for over 5,000 years, born from India’s Vedic traditions, it is now beginning to receive wider attention in Western medicine.
 It is a holistic medical system that sees health not as the absence of disease, but as a dynamic state of equilibrium between body, mind, spirit, and environment.
 It emphasizes prevention, personalized care, and alignment with nature's rhythms.